Coronavirus (COVID-19) advice

 We can continue to receive documents by post but we will only be able to access these once a week.
 This is to reduce the amount of time our staff have to work within the office.
 You will understand that it would be beneficial for everyone to receive correspondence through the national portal at this time to reduce delays.
 Neighbour notification letters are being sent out once a week and the advertisement of applications are still being published in the press, where necessary.
 Should you wish to make representations on an application, we would prefer you to submit these electronically via the Public Access system on the website or by email.
 In addition, in line with Scottish Government guidance, site notices will be published once a week on the Planning and building standards weekly list page of the website rather than posted on site.

 We will also continue to determine applications using our wide ranging delegation powers.
-A virtual Planning Committee has also been recently held.
-There is now no requirement to make the committee meeting open to the public.
-Further information about this can be found on the council’s website.
+The Planning Committee and Planning Local Review Board are being held virtually.
+However there is currently no requirement to make these meetings open to the public.
+Further information about this can be found on the council meetings page.